 Get a 30-minute new patient assessment, diagnosis & treatment plan for just £30

 I believe in alternative methods of treating back and foot problems and have done so for over 40 years.
 I’ve been treated by chiropractors, osteopaths and podiatrists whose methods are effective.

 The difference between other practitioners and Michael Walker at the Avenue is that their prime objective is to see patients frequently so that they become more dependent on the course of treatments, whereas Michael’s ethos is to get his patients better quickly so that they become less dependent on his treatment.

 Michael gets to the root of my problem and talks me through the possible causes of discomfort so I walk away having learned about the importance of posture, wearing the correct footwear and avoiding back and foot pain.
 Thank you, Michael!

 Lesley Vaughan, Kingston-upon-Thames

-Inflammation can be greatly reduced with the use of NSAID (Non-Steroidal Anti-Inflammatory Drugs), such as ibuprofen, aspirin and paracetomol.
+Inflammation can be greatly reduced using NSAIDs (Non-Steroidal Anti-Inflammatory Drugs), such as ibuprofen, aspirin and paracetamol.
 Although they can reduce the inflammation caused by your Achilles Tendonitis, they do not address the underlying problem.
 They can, in some cases, cause stomach problems, such as acid reflux and constipation.

-It is important not to use pain killing drugs before engaging in a physical activity.
-This is because without the feedback from your body’s nervous system, it is easy to over-use and further aggravate your condition.
-However, they are very useful in helping you get a good night’s sleep, which is a vitally important part for your recovery.
+It is important not to use pain-killing drugs before engaging in physical activity.
+This is because, without feedback from your body’s nervous system, it is easy to over-use and further aggravate your condition.
+Remember: pain is the body’s way of telling you something isn’t right.
+However, when used correctly, painkillers are very useful in helping you get a good night’s sleep, which is a vitally important part of your recovery.